Inverting Gradient Attacks Makes Powerful Data Poisoning: Experiments

-\paragraph{Gradient attacks} Table \ref{tab:grad-avail-best-val} in the Appendix shows that gradient attacks do perform an availability attack, bringing the models' performances down to random-level.
+Table \ref{tab:grad-avail-best-val} shows that gradient attacks do perform an availability attack, bringing the models' performances down to random-level.
 We also notice that the $\textsc{MultiKrum}$ aggregation rule does act as a defense mechanism, for levels of contamination lower than its tolerance parameter $f$.
 However, as expected, this defense is well circumvented by the Little is Enough attack.